Projects

 On the projects described above, Biomonitoring California collaborates with academic and medical researchers to look at environmental contaminants in California residents.

-The Program has collaborated with partners in two ways:
+The Program has collaborated with partners in three ways:

-In both types of collaborations, the samples are sent to and analyzed by Biomonitoring California laboratories.
+In these collaborations, the samples are sent to and analyzed by Biomonitoring California laboratories.